Zygomatic Implants · Hospital-Based Surgery · Head of Implantology Dr. Tran Thanh Phong · Last reviewed May 2026

 What is a Zygomatic Implant?

-A zygomatic implant is a long dental implant, typically 55 mm, anchored into the zygomatic (cheek) bone instead of the upper jaw.
-It is reserved for patients with severe upper jaw bone loss who would otherwise need extensive sinus lifts, block grafts, or years of staged augmentation before conventional implants could be placed.
+A zygomatic implant is a long dental implant, typically 30 to 55 mm, anchored into the zygomatic (cheek) bone instead of the upper jaw.
+It is reserved for patients with severe upper jaw bone loss who would otherwise need extensive sinus lifts, block grafts, or 12+ months of staged augmentation before conventional implants could be placed.
 Developed by Professor Per-Ingvar Brånemark in 1998 and continuously refined since, zygomatic implants allow same-day fixed bridges in cases that conventional dentistry cannot solve.
+Long-term clinical literature reports survival above 95% at 10 years in trained hands.

 Who Needs Zygomatic Implants?